DBA Design Effectiveness Awards: handy tips for a winning case study

 If your case study raises questions in the judges’ minds that aren’t answered by the submission, this could undermine your entry.
 Judges will be aware of any influences, positive or negative, in a given market or sector during the previous few years, so don’t leave these unaddressed if they impacted the performance of your entry.
 Provide all the information required (see entry pack) in the specified entry format and leave no room for doubt as to your design’s effectiveness.

-- See how Arla Foods and Elmwood ask and answer questions the judges may raise about their winning project SKYR in the ‘other influencing factors’ section of their entry here.
+- See how Lloyds Banking Group and M Worldwide ask and answer questions the judges may raise about their project in the ‘other influencing factors’ section of their Gold winning Bank of Scotland Flagship Branch entry.

 The DBA Design Effectiveness Awards are the industry standard for assessing and rewarding effective design.
 Entered jointly by client and designer, and rigorously judged by business leaders, a win will give you a compelling and impactful point of differentiation from your competitors and prove that your design delivers competitive advantage.